aysegulyigitbi/aysegulyigitbi/README.md

 • SSAS 📈
 • Azure Data Factory 🌩️
 • Azure Synapse Analytics 🌟
-• Azure Machine Learning 🤖
+• Azure ML Studio 🤖

 * If you want to work on business intelligence and data analysis, I'm always open! 😊